Characters of Xenosaga: Albedo

 Albedo Piazzolla (アルベド・ピアソラ, Arubedo Piasora) is U.R.T.V.
 Unit #667 and one of the few surviving U.R.T.V.s from the Miltian Conflict.
-He is highly educated several subjects, including philosophy, science, language and religion, particularly ancient Christianity, and is skilled in strategic planning.
+He is highly educated in several subjects, including philosophy, science, language and religion, particularly ancient Christianity, and is skilled in strategic planning.
 Albedo also possesses the ability to regenerate his own limbs, which granted him immortality but also caused his mental instability, as the thought of outliving his friends and family caused him despair.
 He is the main antagonist of Episode I and Episode II before becoming the White Testament in Episode III.

 Elsa Crew

 Six men who own and operate the passenger/cargo cruiser Elsa Von Brabant, also known as the Elsa.
 Despite their humble status as a small tramp freighter, they are privately employed by the Kukai Foundation due to Matthews' debt to Gaignun Kukai and are often called upon for dangerous missions.
 However, this does not stop Captain Matthews from involving the Elsa in shady side jobs in an attempt to pay off his debt.